porzucek/umamisavvy.com/_drafts/things-to-explore.md

 - useless jobs

-- umami -
+- umami - it's a 5th taste.
+It's hard to distinguis and in the west people tend to call it savoury.
+It corresponds to the flavour of glutamates.

+can be translated as pleasant savory taste
 - patchinko - it's a very popular mechanical game.
 It's a relaxtional

+- Bonito flakes - why I don't like them?

+- automated car parkings

+- roof over the sidewalks.
+gohan - rice , meal.
+okazu - things that go with rice.